-NOTE: This specification does not specify how the mapper maps: the LPD Printer-name operand to the IPP "printer-uri" parameter.
+NOTE: This specification does not specify how the mapper maps: the LPD Printer-name operand to the IPP "printer-uri" operation attribute.

-The following 3 sub-sections gives further details about the mapping from LPD receive-a-printer-job sub-commands.
-Each of the following sub-sections appear as sub-sections of section 6 of RFC 1179.
+The following three sub-sections gives further details about the mapping from LPD receive-a-printer-job sub-commands.
+Each of the following subsections appear as sub-sections of section 6 of RFC 1179.